-Guidance for reducing firm disruption
+Guidance for reducing - and recovering from - firm disruption

-Not only can Business Continuity Planning reduce post-event hardships, it can also lead to insurance discounts, a positive reputation for building performance, and even new business opportunities; including post-disaster detailed assessments and repairs, hazard mitigation retrofits, risk-informed site evaluation, facility feasibility studies, and design for shelter in place and/or rapid recovery to promote business continuity goals.
+Not only can business continuity planning reduce post-event hardships, it can also lead to insurance discounts, a positive reputation for building performance, and even new business opportunities; including post-disaster detailed assessments and repairs, hazard mitigation retrofits, risk-informed site evaluation, facility feasibility studies, and design for shelter in place and/or rapid recovery to promote business continuity goals.

-Use this guide to:
+Use this guide and the accompanying worksheets to:

 - Assess hazard and climate risks that can disrupt your ability to conduct business

 - Develop a Risk Treatment Plan to reduce the chance of disruption and to minimize the impacts caused by disruption

 Already have a business continuity plan?

 - Access a firm preparedness checklist to mitigate risk